CoffeePoweredComputers/cs-105-summer-21/about.md

 Follow these steps to get Discord setup and running on your computers:
 1. Make an account with your Illinois outlook account: [discord.com](https://discord.com)
 2. Download the desktop applications from the website and login: [discord.com/download](https://discord.com/download)
-3. Join the lab server via the following invite link: []() Once you have logged onto the server please navigate to the #announcements channel.
+3. Join the lab server via the following invite link that was wsent via email last week or the link on the course announcments page.
+The link will also be given out during the first lecture when we are going over lab sections.

 When you are in the channel, you will see a message from the Discord bot (Marvin) asking you to "react" to its message with the letter icon.
 Simply click on the emoji below the corresponds to your lab section.